Skip to main content

 4. Review the created ADJUST ledger entry

-5. Check the new current balance
+5. Confirm the new current balance

 Best practices

-Post movements in the correct storage unit
+Use the correct storage unit

 Always select the correct storage unit when receiving, wasting, transferring, or counting stock.
-Wrong storage units create confusing ledger histories.

 Keep product mappings accurate